-On the commercial side, Moreno Baldivieso helped Bolivia’s leading insurance company Bisa Seguros settle a dispute with Panamanian reinsurer QBE del Istmo.
-The firm successfully defended Canada’s Pan American Silver in a claim brought by Bolivian mining group Minera Unificada.
+On the commercial side, Moreno Baldivieso helped Bolivia’s leading insurance company Bisa Seguros settle a dispute with a Panamanian reinsurer.
+The firm successfully defended Canada’s Pan American Silver in a claim brought by a Bolivian mining group.

-The firm continues to represent Samsung in an arbitration at the Santa Cruz Chamber of Commerce concerning an unpaid surety bond relating to the construction of a US$1.2 billion urea and ammonia plant in Bolivia.
+In 2019, the firm helped Samsung settle an arbitration at the Santa Cruz Chamber of Commerce concerning an unpaid surety bond relating to the construction of a US$1.2 billion urea and ammonia plant.

 The firm has been retained for three more arbitrations against Bolivia and its state entities, including one brought by Swiss insurer Zurich International over the nationalisation of the country’s pensions system (as co-counsel with White & Case).
 It is also defending software developer Sysde International in an ICC arbitration filed by Bolivia’s public pension fund administrator over the implementation of new software for managing a US$950 million fund portfolio.

 Again working alongside Freshfields, Moreno Baldivieso is acting for Air BP, the aviation arm of British Petroleum, in UNCITRAL proceedings relating to the alleged expropriation of the company’s investments in the hydrocarbon sector in Bolivia, after a three-year suspension in which the parties unsuccessfully sought to settle the dispute.

 On the commercial side, it is representing Australian mining group Macallum in an ad hoc arbitration seeking contractual damages over material deterioration at a tin and zinc processing plant it purchased from a Chinese counterparty.